 How are students assessed?

-Paper 2 – Crime & deviance, Social differentiation and stratification, Applied methods of sociological enquiry.
+- Paper 2 – Crime & deviance, Social differentiation and stratification, Applied methods of sociological enquiry.